In today’s fast-paced and competitive business world, understanding your customers’ behavior is more important than

 Un-targeted marketing campaigns can be expensive.
 Focusing on a smaller segment of customers will significantly reduce costs, allow you to do more experimentation, and make decisions based on data.

 As a matter of fact, the roots of RFM are in direct marketing.
 Where they reduced costs of printing and shipping catalogs by targeting only those customers that were more likely to respond to these campaigns.
 So whether you are doing digital marketing, print or media, segmentation will reduce your costs and improve return on investment.

 Remarketing is a smart technique where you show your ads/promotions to people who’ve been to your site at least once – but are now on some other site.
 They will see your ads on the other sites they visit – this improves click rates and overall effectiveness.

-A simple way to use remarketing with RFM can be to export a segment of your customers – especially the New Customers or Promising ones – to Facebook Audiences or other campaign management solution you are using.
+A simple way to use remarketing with RFM can be to export a segment of your customers – especially the Recent Customers or Promising ones – to Facebook Audiences or other campaign management solution you are using.
 Then show promotions to that group of people.

 Most small businesses do not fully understand their customers.
 They may not know their customer demographics or firmographics.
 Collecting and understanding this information can also be time-consuming and costly.

 RFM analysis becomes a quick method to understand your customers’ behavior.
 And since it is based on actual transaction history, it’s much higher quality.
 Looking at different RFM segments can reveal insights about your own business.
 Asking questions about how your segments compare to each other can open up huge opportunities of growth.